 Alas, the good times were not to last.
 Amid declining results and advancing age, Coach Stagg retired in 1932.
 The famed football program had been surpassed in the conference by bigger schools, like Michigan and Ohio State.
 Locally, public attention was turning towards the nascent Chicago Bears of the newly-formed NFL.
 Stagg Field, sad to say, was mostly empty on game days.

 The Chicago Maroons had one last spell of brilliance, though.
 In 1935, their star player Jay Berwanger won the first-ever Heisman Trophy.
 In those days before different “platoons” played offense and defense, Berwanger played everywhere and did it all well.
 Hilariously, the Downtown Athletic Club said Berwanger was the “best player east of the Mississippi.”
 Despite being drafted #1 overall by the NFL, he never played a professional game with the Bears.
 He said he could make more money as a manager at a plastics factory.
-That’s probably not true today!
+Definitely not the case today!

 Only a few years later, University of Chicago President Robert Maynard Hutchins ended the varsity football program.
 President Hutchins saw academic success and athletic success as being wholly separate pursuits.
 And the team’s losing ways had diminished its value to the school.
 The University of Chicago and its Chicago Maroons dropped right out of the Big Ten in 1946.